-There is no cure for this serious women’s health issue, but medications and improved lifestyle could decrease PCOS symptoms resulting in an increase in chances of fertility.
+There is no cure for this serious women’s health issue, but medications and an improved lifestyle could decrease PCOS symptoms increasing the chances of fertility.
 As common as this condition is, many more women have PCOS and do not know it.
 One study estimated about 70 % of women who have PCOS are undiagnosed.

 This hormonal imbalance can cause adverse effects on your overall health and may become the cause of health problems like heart disease, high blood pressure, and diabetes.